ixnp/elphantadopter/README.md

 *MVP User Stories:*

 A user can:
-* View an Elephants name, species, image and note.
+* Display one Elephants name, species, image and note at a time.
 * Flip through Elephants using the next and back buttons
 * See a list of the names of the Elephants they have adopted
 * Add an elephant to their adopted list (optimistic rendering)